 The cost of all meals is included in our Classic Group tours.
-For our Active, Flexible, Go Beyond, Exclusive and Private tours, meal inclusions are listed on your itinerary.
+For our Go Beyond tours, meal inclusions are listed on your itinerary.
 You may like to drink beer, wine, soft drinks, fruit juice or bottled water with your meals - please note drinks are not included in your tour price so payment for these is made directly to the restaurant staff.
 Green tea is often provided complimentary at restaurants.
 Tap water is safe to drink.

 Breakfast is served in the hotel and usually includes western dishes.
 For lunch and dinner, you will experience either a Japanese or western meal.
-Japanese meals are mostly pre-set options, as is the custom in local restaurants, and could be a cold bento box served with rice and miso soup, noodles or fish and vegetables.
+In local Japanese restaurants, it is customary for most meals to be served at room temperature.
+Your meal will likely be a pre-set option or bento box style including rice and miso soup, noodles or fish and vegetables.
+Please note that it is customary to remove ones shoes prior to entering a restaurant.
 Western meals are usually buffet-style, featuring a wide selection of high-quality Western dishes.
 We find this style of dining suits the wide and varied tastes of our customers.
 The Japanese are not big on desserts after meals.

-Instead, they like to have sweets as small snacks to eat between savoury courses or to nibble on with tea.
+Instead, they like to have sweets as small snacks to eat between sayoury courses or to nibble on with tea.